rafaelpmatoso/qa-engineer-challenge/README.md

 Behavior Driven development (BDD) by writing Gherkin based features for test automation, as well as my quality oriented mindset in analysing if the product under development is functional and reliable.

-I tried to develop the project in *Cypress* ([link to the repository](https://github.com/rapholtz/qa-engineer-challenge-cypress.git)), but the site kept throwing uncaught exceptions and seeing as Cypress is an e2e testing tool, these errors couldn't be ignored.
+I tried to develop the project in *Cypress* ([link to the repository](https://github.com/rapholtz/qa-engineer-challenge-cypress.git)) because it offers a complete testing environment that speeds up the automation process.
+But the site kept throwing uncaught exceptions and seeing as Cypress is an e2e testing tool, these errors couldn't be ignored.

 So I decided to use something I'm more familiar with, Java and Selenium.